 Writing about the nature of money in the context of the pandemic seems almost an insensitive thing to do.
 The opposite is true!

-Money is an omnipresence that affects each individual’s life.
+Money is omnipresent and affects each individual’s life.
 For many, it does that in an unwanted way.
 We need to analyse its nature so we can understand its impact on peoples’ existence.

 What is money?
 I’ve been trying a long time to grasp the nature of money.
 Sometimes, I think I get it.
 And at other times, it’s like starting from scratch because there seems something essential to be missing.

 Today is March 16th 2020.
-It’s the day on which Europe and many other regions in the world are locking down their economies and societies to contain the spreading of SARS-Cov-2.
+As pointed out by Euronews (1), It’s the day on which Europe and many other regions in the world are locking down their economies and societies to contain the spreading of SARS-Cov-2.
 My own business revenues will take a hit and I will definitely have difficulty paying the mortgage.
 Other businesses too will loose up to 100% of their revenues during this lockdown.
 Will I go bankrupt?
 Will others go bankrupt?
 Should temporary liquidity shortage imposed by exogenous generalised factors lead to businesses failing?

 These questions relate to the questions about the nature of money.
 I’m going to take this particular and exceptional circumstances as a basis for what is a trial to understand better the nature of money.